 - Weight: 1.76 lb / 800 g body only

-The Canon EOS 6D Mark II camera puts full-frame performance into a compact, fully featured DSLR.
+The Canon EOS 6D Mark II camera puts the full-frame performance into a compact, fully featured DSLR.
 Its 26.2 Megapixel CMOS sensor and DIGIC 7 Image Processor help deliver amazing results even at expanded ISO settings.
 The EOS 6D Mark II also features an impressive optical viewfinder with 45 all cross-type AF points1, fast and accurate Dual Pixel CMOS AF and a Vari-angle Touch Screen LCD for Live View operation.
 With the speed to capture the action, and the versatility to create phenomenal photographs and Full HD 60p videos in numerous environments and lighting situations.

 Canon EOS 6D Mark II key specifications